meshcloud/collie-hub/kit/foundation/docs/template/docs/foundation/README.md

 > 🚧 Adapt the list of landing zones you want to offer.

+> 🚧 The use landing zones in this template are split by connectivity and use-case model.
+For more information on modeling landing zones, see [the meshcloud ultimate landing zone guide](https://www.meshcloud.io/wp-content/uploads/The-Ultimate-Landing-Zone-Guide-EN.pdf).

 The Landing Zones we offer are divided by use cases and networking requirements.
 The different Landing Zones offer different trade-offs between freedom & responsibilities.